apache/mxnet/docs/tutorials/basic/symbol.md

 ```

 Here we use `asnumpy` to convert the `NDArray` inputs into `numpy.ndarray`.
 Then
-using `CustomOp.assign` to assign the results back to `mxnet.NDArray` based on
+using `CustomOp.assign` we assign the results back to `mxnet.NDArray` based on
 the value of req, which could be "over write" or "add to".

-Next we create a subclass of `mx.operator.CustomOpProp` for querying the
+Next, we create a subclass of `mx.operator.CustomOpProp` for querying the
 properties.

 ```python